-Could HEY World Replace My WordPress Blog?
+Could HEY World Replace a WordPress Blog?

 A practical look at whether HEY World could realistically replace WordPress for blogging, and what you’d give up if you tried.